The 20 Best Troyer Syndrome Doctors in Germany

 Munich, BY, DE

-Christian Behrends practices in Munich, Germany.
+Christian Behrends practices practicing medicine in Munich, Germany.
 Mr. Behrends is rated as an Advanced expert by MediFind in the treatment of Troyer Syndrome.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Troyer Syndrome, Primary Lateral Sclerosis, and Spastic Paraplegia Type 11.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Troyer Syndrome, and Spastic Paraplegia Type 11.

 Learn about our expert tiers